ALAMIN-2K07/WIFIHACK-V2/README.md

 ## 🌟 **Overview**

-W8Team WiFi Hacker is an advanced, automated WiFi penetration testing tool designed for security professionals and ethical hackers.
+ᯤ WiFi Hacker is an advanced, automated WiFi penetration testing tool designed for security professionals and ethical hackers.
 Built specifically for Termux (Android) and Linux environments, it combines multiple attack vectors with AI-powered PIN prediction for maximum effectiveness.

 ### ⚡ **Key Highlights**
 - 🎯 **Fully Automated** - Zero configuration needed